 Using a club hammer and cold chisel, carefully remove the mortar surrounding the damaged brick.
 To speed things up you can drill a series of small holes into the mortar all the way around the brick, to a depth of about 100mm.
 This will make it easier to chisel away the mortar and remove the brick.
 Chop out as much mortar as possible from the opening.

 Use an old brush to clear out the hole and then dampen the inside well.
-Dampening the surrounding bricks helps to ensure that the water is not absorbed from the new mortar when it is applied.
+Dampening the surrounding bricks helps to ensure that the water is not drawn out of the new mortar when it is applied.
 If too much water is absorbed from the mortar, it may be weakened and crumble when it fully sets

 Step 2 – Inserting the New Brick